 Some Asian desserts use a sweetened paste made from mung beans or red beans to make puddings, dessert soups, pastry fillings and other sweet meal-enders.
 And while it's hard for many of us to think of beans as a dessert item, consider this: The two most popular ice cream flavors -- vanilla and chocolate -- both come from beans.

-Find lots more information about food on the next page.
+Find lots more information about food below.

 - American Bean.
 "Snacks & Desserts Bean Recipes."
 2011.
 (Oct.
 27, 2011) http://americanbean.org/snacks-desserts-bean-recipes/

 - Asia Recipe.
 "Vietnamese Desserts."
 2000.
 (Nov.
 2, 2011) http://asiarecipe.com/viedesserts.html

 - Cannellini.com.
 "Cannellini Beans."
 (Nov.
 2, 2011) http://www.cannellini.com/

 - Davis, Jeanie Lerche.
 "Antioxidant Superstars: Vegetables and Beans."
 WebMD.
 January 2008.
 (Oct.
 19, 2011) http://www.webmd.com/diet/features/antioxidant-superstars-vegetables-and-beans

 - Fat Free Vegan Recipes.
 "Substitutes and Techniques for Fat Free Cooking."
 2011.
 (Nov.
 2, 2011)http://fatfreevegan.com/substitutes-and-techniques-for-fat-free-cooking/

 - Food in Every Country.
 "United States Native Americans."
 (Oct.
 26, 2011) http://www.foodbycountry.com/Spain-to-Zimbabwe-Cumulative-Index/United-States-Native-Americans.html